 Mind map your next book

-Use mind mapping to improve your writing
+Writing a book?
+Use mind mapping to improve your technique

 Mind mapping has an enormous range of applications, from education to business, planning to aiding memory, strategy to innovation.